NOC-OI/imfe-pilot-documentation/README.md

 It was assembled based on the mkdocs package.

+You can access the documentation on this link: https://noc-oi.github.io/imfe-pilot-documentation/

 ## Installation

 1. Create a Python 3 virtual environment and activate it: